Balsam Mountain PreserveWestern North Carolina

-Ask anyone who's golfed in Western North Carolina and you will find Balsam Mountain Preserve to be¬†one of the best Asheville¬†NC golf communities, although the lifestyle at Balsam offers much more¬†than¬†golf.
-Perhaps an urban cowboy's life¬†best¬†describes the high quality of living at this gated community and private residence club.
-As a low density neighborhood, only 400 families will call Balsam home at the project's completion.
-That's an average of 12 acres per family of protected mountain paradise and rustic mountain homes spread across¬†4,400 acres and¬†3,000 acres have been preserved as a conservation easement!
-Balsam Mountain Trust is actively engaged in the community's nature management and provides education and adventures at the Nature Center.¬†
+Ask anyone who's golfed in Western North Carolina and they'll likely agree, Balsam Mountain Preserve is one of the best golf course communities in the Carolinas, although the lifestyle at Balsam offers much more than golf.
+Perhaps an urban cowboy's life best describes the high quality of living at the gated community and private residence club.
+The low density neighborhood is designed for only 400 families at the project's completion.
+That's an average of 12 acres per family of protected mountain paradise with rustic mountain homes spread across 4,400 acres.
+A total of 3,000 acres have been preserved in a conservation easement in one of the most beautiful North Carolina mountain communities.

 BALSAM MOUNTAIN PRESERVE AMENITIES

 - 24 Hour Manned Gated Entrance

 - 18 Hole Championship Golf Course designed by Arnold Palmer

 - Award Winning Equestrian Center - Full Service

 - Fitness Center

 - Dark Ridge Camp